natalieagus/50002/docs/ProblemSet/f_fsm.md

 	<br>
 	</p></div>

 2. Construct a truth table for the FSM logic.
 Inputs include the state bits and the next bit of the number; outputs include the next state bits and the control for the light.
+Remember that this should be a Moore machine, so the output (light) should follow the **current** state output and not the next state.
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	$$